Menu

 Where the Anker 637 MagGo Magnetic Car Charger stumbles slightly is in Android compatibility.
 While it will charge Qi2-enabled Android phones wirelessly, Anker has not pursued Qi2 certification for this model, meaning Android devices top out at 10W rather than the 15W maximum that the Qi2 standard enables [6].
 The omission of a car adapter is also a mild irritant at the $35–$45 price point.
 That said, for the majority of buyers - iPhone users who want a fast, dependable mount-and-charge solution - this is the clear first choice.
 It has consistently appeared atop expert roundups for good reason [3], and our extended testing confirmed that reputation is fully deserved.

-iOttie Easy One Touch 6#
+2. iOttie Easy One Touch 6 - Best Budget Pick#

 Best for: Android users, budget-conscious buyers, rideshare drivers switching between multiple devices, and anyone who prefers or requires cable charging with maximum device compatibility

-• +Works with almost any smartphone regardless of brand, size, or operating system
+• Works with almost any smartphone regardless of brand, size, or operating system

-• +One-handed auto-grip mounting and release mechanism is best-in-class
+• One-handed auto-grip mounting and release mechanism is best-in-class

-• +Dual mounting options: suction cup for windshield or dashboard, and vent clip
+• Dual mounting options: suction cup for windshield or dashboard, and vent clip

-• +Telescoping arm provides up to 5 inches of forward extension
+• Telescoping arm provides up to 5 inches of forward extension

-• +Under $35 makes it the most financially accessible option tested
+• Under $35 makes it the most financially accessible option tested

-• +Proven long-term reliability across multiple product generations
+• Proven long-term reliability across multiple product generations

 • Zero wireless charging capability - wired charging only